You will receive a link to register for NSOP in the email with your housing assignment, sent in late June.

 If you must arrive before the general move-in date, are not participating in a special program, and do not have special permission from the Housing Office, you will need to secure off-campus accommodations.
 A list of area hotels and other options is avilable on the Columbia University Travel Portal.

 There are many places near campus where you can purchase toiletries and other supplies for your room.
-We also offer a free shuttle bus to and from Bed Bath & Beyond during NSOP!
+We also offer a free shuttle bus to and from the Bed Bath & Beyond at Lincoln Center (1932 Broadway, New York, NY 10023) during NSOP!
 You can ship packages to your school address starting two weeks before orientation.

 NSOP officially begins on Monday, August 31, 2015, and ends on Monday, September 7, 2015.